oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

 - Topology changes, including SSL.
 The introspection job will fail and automatically retry up to 6 times.
 - Dependency deletion.
 For example, trying to delete a datasource that is referenced by a persistent store, even if both of them are deleting at the same time.
 The introspection job will fail and automatically retry up to 6 times
-- There seems to be a problem in WDT when updating ServerDebug attributes of a dynamic server, this is under investigation.

 Preventing domain restart